IBM-Cloud/terraform-provider-ibm/website/docs/d/tekton_pipeline.html.markdown

 In addition to all argument references listed, you can access the following attribute references after your data source is created.

 * `id` - The unique identifier of the tekton_pipeline.
-* `build_number` - (Optional, Integer) Latest pipeline run build number.
-If this property is absent, the pipeline has not had any pipelineRuns.
+* `build_number` - (Optional, Integer) The latest pipeline run build number.
+If this property is absent, the pipeline hasn't had any pipelineRuns.
   * Constraints: The minimum value is `1`.

 * `created` - (Required, String) Standard RFC 3339 Date Time String.